 15. Invesco Solar ETF (TAN)

-Solar energy is sustainable, but also popular and profitable.
+Solar energy is sustainable but also popular and profitable.
 Companies that provide solar energy are making a multimillion-dollar turnover, and these companies side with Invesco.
 It’s why this fund is worth your time.
-First Solar, Daqo New Energy Corp ADR, and Enphase Energy are just 3 of the companies that make up the Invesco Solar portfolio.
+First Solar, Daqo New Energy Corp ADR, and Enphase Energy are just three companies that comprise the Invesco Solar portfolio.

 See Related: Best Biofuel Stocks to Buy Today